-The Institutional Audit and Targeted Actions workstream released its final report in February 2021, which is posted on this page.
+The Institutional Audit and Targeted Actions workstream released its final report in February 2021.

-Goal: To identify and remove structural racism from all processes, procedures and practices within all schools, units and levels of the University.
+To identify and remove structural racism from all processes, procedures, and practices within all schools, units, and levels of the University.

 Charge and Approach:

-Identify where structural racism exists within processes, policies, programs and procedures across all schools and units of the University e.g. recruitment outreach programs, targeted communities for recruitment of faculty, staff, students and student-athletes.
+Identify where structural racism exists within processes, policies, programs, and procedures across all schools and units of the University (e.g. recruitment outreach programs and targeted communities for recruitment of faculty, staff, students, and student-athletes)

 Identify and implement specific actions having an immediate positive effect on our community, and build momentum towards our long-term objectives and strategy

-Analyze the ways in which the history of racism is relevant to Tufts and inform the work of the other workstreams e.g. the role Tufts history has played in slavery and racism.
+Analyze the ways in which the history of racism is relevant to Tufts and informs the work of the other workstreams (e.g. the role Tufts’ history has played in slavery and racism)

-Establish a Steering Committee with members across multiple levels and multiple schools/units (including student representation)
+Established a Steering Committee with members across multiple levels and multiple schools/units (including student representation).

-Engage a consulting partner as a thought leader to provide expertise, framework and tools as well as provide the needed resources assist to complete this work
+Engaged a consulting partner as a thought leader to provide expertise, framework, and tools as well as provide the needed resources and assistance to complete this work.

 Where does structural racism exist and what is the impact to the University?